NuevoFoundation/workshops/content/english/java-datastructures/stacks/problem-1.md

 restaurants.push("Pizza");
 restaurants.push("Pizza");

-// User ordered an extra pizza! how can you undo the recent change?
+// User ordered an extra pizza!
+How can you undo the recent change?

 Stack.undo() // Remove the most recent push
 ```